yosi09/InsightCodeingChallange/README.md

 DateTime 4.0.1

-The running time on my PC for each feature for the log.txt file (in seconds):
+The running time on my PC for each feature for the large log.txt file (in seconds):

 Feature 1: computation time 187.17270636558533